SfTI-Robotics/Code-Comparison/Dueling DQN/README.md

 ### Building Model

-Here we build two NN one for the value function and the second advantage function.The inputs for both are the flattened processed layers discussed above.Then the second layers for each take the previous layer and give the output V(s) is the reward number and advantage is the action to take.
+Here we build two NN one for the value function and the second advantage function.The inputs for both are the flattened processed layers discussed above.Then the second layers for each take the previous layer and give the output V(s) is the reward number and advantage is the action to take. this is where the dueling DQN is implemented.

 ## Sumtrees